What is MAP Monitoring? Benefits and Challenges

 Common Challenges in MAP Monitoring

+- Tracking global pricing.
 Regions with different currencies or other market-related restrictions could make price monitoring difficult.

+- Detecting unauthorized sellers.
 Some sellers hide their advertised prices until checkout, making detection either impossible or highly impractical.

+- Retailer non-compliance.
 Enforcing your MAP policy can be hard when retailers resist or ignore the lowest price rules.

 How Proxies Solve MAP Monitoring Challenges

+- Tracking unauthorized sellers.
 By uncovering hidden advertised prices, proxies can help brands identify and address MAP violations.

 Proxies are essential for modern MAP monitoring work, especially when combined with the right MAP monitoring software.

-Such global reach ensures that you can monitor advertised prices across different regions, maintain consistent MAP enforcement, and ensure that your MAP policy is followed.
+Such global reach ensures you can monitor advertised prices across different regions, maintain consistent MAP enforcement, and ensure that your MAP policy is followed.

 If you don’t want a long-term commitment, we have convenient pay-as-you-go plans that give you flexibility over your financial commitments.